Bogdan-Ciurea/PathFinding/README.md

 When the program is first launched the user has one option: to type the file's name, in this case `Final_Map.map`.

 If the program cannot open the file, it will not proceed to the next commands.
-If the file can be opend, then the program will proceed in readding the data and store the nodes' values and links' values.
+If the file can be opened, then the program will proceed in readding the data and store the nodes' values and links' values.

 <br>

 ## Main menu

-After the file from which we will read the information from has executed corectly, the user will be prompted to select from the following commands:
+After the file from which we will read the information from has executed correctly, the user will be prompted to select from the following commands:

 * [Show Command](#show-command)
 * [Read Nodes Command](#read-nodes-command)